open-traffic-generator/ixia-c/docs/hello-snappi.md

 f.rate.percentage = 50
 ```

-Note that `f.rate` is **polymorphic** in nature, in that, it can only be used to set either `pps` or `percentage`, but not both.
-A special attribute `choice` is used in such cases, which holds the name of attribute currently in use.
+>Note: The `f.rate` is **polymorphic** in nature.
+It can only be used to set either `pps` or `percentage`, but not both.
+A special attribute `choice` is used in such cases, which holds the name of the attribute that is currently in use.

-In snappi, `f.rate.choice` is automatically set based on the attribute that was last accessed. e.g.
+In snappi, `f.rate.choice` is automatically set based on the attribute that was last accessed.
+For example,

 ```python
 f.rate.pps = 100